 Who is Eligible?FVL Tuition Assistance Program applications may be submitted for any student currently attending or students who have officially registered for the coming school year.
 A new application needs to be submitted annually for consideration of tuition assistance.

-If your child is an incoming 9th grader or transferring from a public school and your family meets the eligibility requirements for Tuition Assistance, we ask that you also apply for the Wisconsin Parental Choice Program, or School Choice.
-If awarded a School Choice voucher, it could pay up to the full amount of tuition, and it would allow tuition assistance to be distributed to more families.
+Just a reminder, if your child is an incoming 9th grader or transferring from a public school and your family meets the eligibility requirements for the Wisconsin Parental Choice Program, (School Choice), please apply for this state-funded program!
+If awarded a School Choice voucher, it could pay the full amount of tuition, and it would allow FVL's tuition assistance to be distributed to more families.

 How to Apply